Practice Area

 How I approach it

-The contract review process asks what the client is trying to protect, what would actually go wrong if performance slips, and how a judge, arbitrator, or business counterparty would read the paper later.
-That keeps the drafting commercially useful.
+I read a contract by asking three things: what are you trying to protect, what actually goes wrong if performance slips, and how would a judge, an arbitrator, or a business counterparty read this paper later?
+Keeping those in view is what keeps the drafting commercially useful.

 Common mistakes